miintd/Group_3_DSEB_66B_Product_Recommendation_System/README.md

 - **Web Interface**: A web application built with Sreamlit for easy interaction and visualization of recommendations.
 ### General Workflow
 The application simulates an ecommerce environment and allows users to log in with demo accounts through a Streamlit web interface.
 Product data, user interactions, and purchase history are generated from synthetic datasets for experimentation and demonstration purposes.
-- User Interaction via Streamlit UI
+- User Interaction via Streamlit UI:
 Users select a predefined demo account to simulate browsing and shopping behavior.
-- Loading Simulated Data
+- Loading Simulated Data:
 The system loads user information, product information, product images, interaction history, purchase history.
-- Recommendation Engine Execution
+- Recommendation Engine Execution:
 Users can choose among four recommendation modes: Collaborative Filtering, Content-Based Filtering, Hybrid Approach, Multi-Modal Deep Learning Model
-- Ranking and Output Generation
+- Ranking and Output Generation:
 The recommendation scores are ranked and formatted into displayable product lists.
-- Display on Streamlit UI
+- Display on Streamlit UI:
 Recommended products are shown with images, names of products, prices, rates and categories **Note:** This project is a demonstration prototype.
 User accounts, interaction logs, and product data are simulated for experimentation and do not represent real commercial activity.
 ## 2. Task Allocation